Free training course on how to wind up your SMSF: vesting a Self-Managed Super Fund

 What do I need to do to terminate the SMSF?

-1. The capital of the trust must be distributed in accordance with the trust deed.2.
-The Trustee satisfies any existing liabilities of the trust.
-This includes any existing or futuretax liabilities that arise as a result of the termination of the SMSF.3.
-The Trustee passes a resolution determining that the trust is to be vested (terminated).4.
-The final accounts of the trust, including a final tax return, are prepared.
+2. The Trustee satisfies any existing liabilities of the trust.
+This includes any existing or future tax liabilities that arise as a result of the termination of the SMSF.

-Why should I wind up the SMSF?
+Why should I wind up the SMSF?how to windup end SMSF

-the SMSF Trust name (e.g. Jones SMSF)date the SMSF Deed, that established the Self-Managed Superannuation Fund, was signed
+• date the SMSF Deed, that established the Self-Managed Superannuation Fund, was signed

 Every trust has a name.
 Sadly, they are generally quite boring.
 E.g. Smith SMSF, named after Mr Smith.